omaaan/kokoa-clone-2022/README.md

 # kokoa clone 2022 update

-css got so much better!
+HMTL and CSS are so much fun!